Satellite view of the contiguous United States

 U.S. Drought Portal

 The U.S. Drought Portal (USDP) is the public face of the U.S. National Integrated Drought Information System (NIDIS), the country’s Drought Early Warning System.
 It is a clearinghouse for U.S. drought information built in partnership between federal and state agencies, tribes, universities, and the private sector to help decision makers mitigate the negative impacts of drought.
-The USDP is hosted and managed at NCDC, and it provides access to a host of drought-related information, state mitigation plans, and regional hubs of activity intended as pilot projects to inform future collaboration.
+The USDP is hosted and managed at NCEI, and it provides access to a host of drought-related information, state mitigation plans, and regional hubs of activity intended as pilot projects to inform future collaboration.

 U.S. Wind Climatology